risd-gd/htmloutput/mcdermott-project/index.md

 layout: page
 title: This is Important
-description: A project messing with CSS and stuff.
+description: A project messing with CSS and stuff
 category: project

 ---